Skip to content

 Making a decision

-Anyone who submits comments or objections to a development is invited to attend (virtually/by video link) the meeting.
-If you would like to speak at the meeting you must tell us at least 24 hours before the meeting by emailing enquiries@islington.gov.uk.
+Anyone who submits comments or objections to a development is invited to attend the meeting.
+If you would like to speak or participate at the meeting as an applicant, a supporter or an objector, you must tell us at least 24 hours before the meeting by emailing enquiries@islington.gov.uk

-Please also note that if a large number of people wish to speak on a single item, the Chair may limit the number of people who can speak at the meeting.
+It is not guaranteed that you will be able to speak because this is up to the Chair.
+If many people want to speak on a single item, the Chair may limit the number of people who can speak at the meeting.
 In these circumstances, the Chair will provide an interlude to allow people to organise themselves.
-This is in line with the council’s usual practice.
+This is in line with our usual practice.

 Appeal